aqaPayam/NakhBot/docs/domain/02-entities.md

 * Best Value — 50 credits — 35 Stars — Best Value
 * Ultimate — 100 credits — 60 Stars — Best Value

+Telegram Stars is the sole purchase currency for CreditPackage in MVP.

+The package's Stars price is stored in `CreditPackage.stars_price`; there is no separate package-pricing entity or second package-price table.

 CreditPackage is data/configuration, not a hardcoded payment-handler concept.

 Package records may later be changed or deactivated without changing the payment domain model.